 PKI Participants

 The CP provides information on the PKI participants.
-This shall include Certification Authorities, Registration Authorities, Subscribers, and Relying Parties.
+This shall include Certification Authorities, Subscribers, and Relying Parties.
 The Root CA is recommended to be an offline CA that only issues certificates to intermediate CAs.
 In the context of SHAKEN, service providers are the subscribers and relying parties.

 Certificate Usage